The oldest public wildflower garden in the United States

 Names: The genus name Ceanothus, is from the Greek keanothus which was used to refer to a spiny plant familiar to the Greeks.
 The species americanus, means 'from America', to differentiate it from several European species.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The common name is explained at the page bottom.
 'Red-root' refers to the color of the root.

 Above: The inflorescence consists of one to several umbels in a cluster atop a tall stem.
-2nd Photo - the dipper-like petals spread outward while the calyx lobes in between them turn inward surrounding the reproductive parts.
+2nd Photo - at flowering, the dipper-like petals spread outward while the calyx lobes in between them turn inward surrounding the reproductive parts.

 Below: The tiny flowers, each on their own long stock give the appearance from a distance of "sea foam and mist" as Eloise Butler liked to say.